nikhilcusc/HRP-1/README.md

 1. Recursion in python is REALLY slow.
 Use Memoization where possible to solve this problem.

 1. While working with matrices, make sure not to edit, the reference matrix.

+1. You can directly compare strings in python!